Wang Huansheng

 Wang Huansheng (王焕生 (王煥生, Wāng Huànshēng); born 1939) is a Chinese translator.
-He has a good command of English, Classical Greek, Latin and Russian.
-Wang was a researcher of the Chinese Academy of Social Science, he is a member of the Chinese Communist Party and the China Writers Association.
+He writes in English, Classical Greek, Latin and Russian.
+Wang was a researcher of the Chinese Academy of Social Science and is a member of the China Writers Association.

-Wang is among the first few in China who translated the Homeric Hymns from Classical Greek into Chinese language.
+Wang is among the first few in China who translated the Homeric Hymns from Classical Greek into the Chinese language.

 Biography

 Wang was born in 1939.
 He entered Beijing Foreign Studies University in 1959, majoring in Russian language.
 In 1960, Wang studied in Moscow State University, majoring in ancient Greek and Roman literature, where he graduated in 1965.